AninditaBasu/indica/README.md

 What can you do with this data, you ask?
 This repo contains the code for two sample apps:

 - `tarzezindagi.py`, a fun app for vedic career advice.
 Clone this repo and run the code locally to see the app in function (I ran out of free Heroku hours to host it).
 - `life.py`, an app that introduces a fictional child from the vedic times.
-Here's a hosted version on Heroku.
+Here's a Heroku-hosted version as [Life in ancient India](https://life-ancient-india.herokuapp.com/).

 Am sure you'll have your own ideas too.